-The Agapanthus sometimes called the blue African lily or just African lily is a wonderful plant for the right spot.
+The Agapanthus sometimes called the blue African lily (Agapanthus africanus) or just African lily is a wonderful plant for the right spot.
 A mature plant has strap-like leaves growing in a dense clump and then bursts into a succession of flowers in the late spring through the summer.
 The flowers rise above the main body of the plant on long stems and nod gracefully over the leaves.
 The typical color is blue.
 The key to growing Agapanthus well inside is to provide plenty of light during the growing season—which can mean full sun, or as near to full sun as you can manage.
 If you can satisfy this requirement and take care of a few basic watering rules, you'll almost be guaranteed to have a splendid display of flowers throughout the summer months.

 During the early spring, move to a very bright, sunny position.
 Many people even move them outdoors to patios throughout the summer months to enjoy their blooms.
 In the winter, a cool, somewhat dimmer room is perfect.

 Begin in the spring, start watering regularly and keep it coming throughout the bloom.
 In the winter, after the flower heads have died back and the weather is cool, move the plant indoors and almost totally suspend water while the plant is resting.

 A rich, peat-based potting soil is fine.
 Good drainage will help.

 Feed with a weak liquid fertilizer beginning in the spring and up until flowering.
 During flowering, suspend feeding and cease feeding in the winter.
 These plants bloom more aggressively if they're slightly stressed out.

 Agapanthus is easily propagated by divisions.
 In the springtime, dig out a clump of plants and plant in a new container, then water well and move to a warm spot.
 This is helpful, too, in reducing the need for repotting regularly.